-Arkansas City Presbyterian Manor reports COVID-19 test results for health care center
+Arkansas City PMMA reports COVID-19 test results for health care center

 Arkansas City Presbyterian Manor has identified several new cases of COVID-19 testing at its campus this week through rapid point-of-care and mass testing.

 Through rapid POC testing, the campus has identified 10 health care residents and two employees with COVID-19 since November 6.
 The campus tested 129 staff and health care residents on Tuesday, November 10.
 An additional 6 employees, 7 residents and 1 contract service provider tested positive for the virus.
 This brings the 7-day total to 8 employees, 17 residents and 1 contract service provider.